 Over the last few years, more companies and industries are realizing the importance of an “identifiable” workspace

 The world is changing and the workplace is an indicator.
 During the early part of the century, an entirely different typology of employees/professionals emerged.
 Most companies were bewildered by the sheer difference in their approach to work and their expectations from the physical parameters of the workplace itself.
-Also, the environment of business itself changed drastically.
+Also, the environment of the business itself changed drastically.
 Business processes have evolved, outreach and communication have reformed and business cycles, longevity and processes improved.

 Over the last few years, more companies and industries are realizing the importance of an “identifiable” workspace.
 Few trends that will dominate the workplace architecture market in 2019 are: